apache/pulsar/site2/docs/cookbooks-deduplication.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java clients-->

-Not to break the guarantee order on a [Java producer](client-libraries-java.md#producers) sending to a topic with message deduplication active, set the producer name using the `producerName` setter, and set the timeout to `0` using the `sendTimeout` setter.
+To ensure the guarantee order on a [Java producer](client-libraries-java.md#producers) sending to a topic with message deduplication enabled, set the producer name using the `producerName` setter, and set the timeout to `0` using the `sendTimeout` setter.

 ```java
 import org.apache.pulsar.client.api.Producer;